CV, Soren Lauesen Home

 Nationality: Danish

-Also lived one year in Ghana and two times one year in Australia
+Also lived one year in Ghana and twice one year in Australia

 Portrait of Soren Lauesen